 iterable become children of the object.
 For instance :

-html.UL(html.LI('item %s' %i) for i in range(5))creates an unordered list with the <li> tags in the generator expression
+creates an unordered list with thehtml.UL(html.LI('item %s' %i) for i in range(5)) <li> tags in the generator expression

 For the style attribute, the value must be a dictionary :